polarlabsdev/standard-helm-deployment/README.md

 Lastly, follow [this article](https://www.digitalocean.com/community/tutorials/how-to-automatically-manage-dns-records-from-digitalocean-kubernetes-using-externaldns) in order to install externaldns into your cluster.
 This part is very easy.
 We have included a copy of the values.yaml in `_support-templates/external-dns/` that you'll need to go with the article, but you'll have to use your own DO API token.

+We have also added a couple hacks to make it so one can disable external-dns on specific ingresses by adding `disableExternalDNS: true` to your values.yaml file (see the example below).
+There is also a conflict between external-dns and cetr-manager where external-dns tries to create domains for ingresses created by cert-manager.
+To work around this, we only run external-dns on ingresses that include the cert-manager annotation - aka only ones we have edited ourselves.
+This does however mean, you must request a cert for an ingress to get external-dns support.
+This happens by default with our ingress file though.

 ## Handy plugins we recommend

 - https://krew.sigs.k8s.io/docs/user-guide/setup/install/